 The South Lexington Youth Baseball organization dates to 1956 when it was founded under the name of the Southern League.
 In the early 1970s, the Southern League, by that date called Southern Little League, merged with the Stonewall Independent League under the banner of South Lexington Little League with a 10-team Major League division—the same as today– and several Minor League teams.
 For 62 years, SLYB built a tradition of excellence playing on 60' basepaths (46/60).
 In 2019, SLYB made the switch to 70' basepaths (50/70) with 9, non-divisional teams.
-Over the years the Minor League has expanded to the current 14 teams and in the 1990s the Rookie League (now 7 and 8-years with 15 teams) and Tee Ball (now 4 to 6-year-olds and 22 teams) comprise the league’s make-up.
+Over the years the Minor League has expanded to the current 10 teams and in the 1990s the Rookie League (now 7 and 8-year olds with 11 teams) and Tee Ball (now 4 to 6-year-olds and 18 teams) comprise the league’s make-up.

 During this 1970's period, South Lexington won several Little League State championships and in 1978 South Lexington’s 12-year-old All-Star team won the South Regional to become one of only four United States teams to qualify for the eight-team Little League World Series in Williamsport, PA.
 South Lexington won two of three games in the World Series to finish third.